-- Insert the end of a paper clip (1) into the release access in the front bezel of the drive. - 2.
-Press in gently on the paper clip until the tray is released, and then pull out the tray (2) until it stops. - Remove the disc (3) from the tray by gently pressing down on the spindle while lifting the outer 3. edges of the disc.
-Hold the disc by the edges and avoid touching the flat surfaces. - NOTE: If the tray is not fully accessible, tilt the disc carefully as you remove it.
+- 1. Insert the end of a paper clip (1) into the release access in the front bezel of the drive. - 2.
+Press in gently on the paper clip until the tray is released, and then pull out the tray (2) until it stops.

+3. Remove the disc (3) from the tray by gently pressing down on the spindle while lifting the outer edges of the disc.
+Hold the disc by the edges and avoid touching the flat surfaces.

-Close the disc tray and place the disc in a protective case.
+4. Close the disc tray and place the disc in a protective case.